 Despite the obstacles, juggling, and pervasive uncertainty of today—as the COVID-19 pandemic has crippled our region—four of our students are thriving.
-They are enrolled in the new college degree program partnership (JEVS+SNHU) between JEVS Human Services and Southern New Hampshire University.
-Working toward their online degree to better their employment prospects and future, Morris, Kayla, Virgilio and Nadja are working with coaches and staff from JEVS to keep on track and keep motivated.
+They are enrolled in the new JEVS EduConnect program.
+Working toward their online college degree to better their employment prospects and future, Morris, Kayla, Virgilio and Nadja are working with success coaches and staff from JEVS to keep on track and keep motivated.
 Here are their stories of success:

 Meet Morris, a West Philadelphian dad, who is working toward an associate degree in general studies with a concentration in business and a dream of working in public administration.
 Morris works in healthcare and social services—along with some side jobs in the community—to support his four-year-old daughter.
 He knew he was capable of doing more at his company, but his lack of a degree was holding him back.

 “This program and its structure have been life-changing because, for the longest time, I didn’t have the confidence to go back to school.”
 Morris had no idea where he would find the time.
 He had tried to go back before, but his letter grades would drop, money was wasted, and he would find himself back at square one.
 But with EduConnect, Morris found the hope he needed.

 “When I learned about the project-based model of the curriculum, it seemed perfect.”
 Morris could still work his multiple jobs and raise a family, with the goal of getting his degree to help ease his future workload.
 With the current virus crisis, Morris did find it hard to juggle everything on his plate, but with help from his JEVS coach, Karen, he has found a good balance of work, life, and academics.